Identifying, avoiding, and closing pension gaps early on

 3. Request an AHV pension forecast and study the pension fund statement

-With a pension forecast, the expected pension can be calculated.
 In addition, the pension fund statement should be studied in order to determine the pension income.
 It is also very important to take a close look at your own pension fund: Is it stable?
 What do the regulations of the fund say?

 4. Draw up a budget